On medial Latin quandles and affine modules: Commutative quandles

-It is worth noting that $D(1)$ and $D(3)$ are quandles of order 81, and no other non-medial commutative quandles of order up to 81 exist \cite{moufang}*{Cor.\ 12.5}.
-Therefore, Theorem \ref{thm:structure} provides a positive answer to the first part of \cite{BE}*{Question 7.1} for all commutative quandles of up to order 80.
+It is worth noting that $D(1)$ and $D(3)$ are quandles of order 81, and no other non-medial commutative quandles of order up to 81 exist \cite[][Cor.\ 12.5]{moufang}.
+Therefore, Theorem \ref{thm:structure} provides a positive answer to the first part of \cite[][Question 7.1]{BE} for all commutative quandles up to order 80.